 Always remember that Indian law works on the principle that 100 criminals can be let go but 1 innocent shouldn’t be punished.
 So, unless the court is very sure that you have committed the crime, you will not be convicted.

-You can only sue in case when the court was sure that there is no way that you may have committed the crime you are being accused of.
+You can only sue in cases when the court was sure that there is no way that you may have committed the crime you are being accused of.
 If it’s not clear, you can neither sue for false accusation nor you can be prosecuted.

 This is the main reason why most women walk free even after accusing someone falsely.
 They somehow make their case but cannot prove it beyond a reasonable doubt.